Persistent topology of the reionization bubble network. II: Evolution & Classification: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for useful comments that helped improve the manuscript.
 RvdW is grateful for numerous useful, instructive, and insightful discussions with Gert Vegter, Bernard Jones, Job Feldbrugge, Garrelt Mellema, Keimpe Nevenzeel, Marius Cautun, Pratyush Pranav, and Georg Wilding.
 WE thanks Carlos Frenk, Adrian Jenkins, Baojiu Li, and Silvia Pascoli for valuable discussions and encouragement.
 WE is supported by the Durham Prize Scholarship in Astroparticle Physics and the UK Science and Technology Facilities Council Consolidated Grants No. ST/P000541/1 and ST/T000244/1.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.